walterrowe/magick-frames/README.md

 -w=your_logo |            specifies the image-based logo to use as the watermark that --watermark=your_logo     that is placed below or inside the image.

--g=placement |            specifies which inside edge of the image to place the logo --gravity=placement       or text.
-The following are accepted values for placement.
+-g=placement |            specifies which inside edge or corner of the image the logo --gravity=placement       or text should be nearest.
+The following are accepted values.
-                          Logo or text is inset from the specified edge or corner.
+                          The logo or text is inset from the specified edge or corner.
                           DEFAULT edge is south/bottom.

                             +----------------------------------------------------+